paranim/pararules/README.md

 Disadvantages compared to Clara:

 * Clara supports [truth maintenance](https://www.clara-rules.org/docs/truthmaint/), which can be a very useful feature in some domains.
 I don't plan on supporting this in pararules because I'm not convinced it's that useful for game dev.
-* Clara supports [accumulators](https://www.clara-rules.org/docs/accumulators/) for gathering multiple facts together for use in a rule.
-I'm not sure if I want to support something like this yet.
 * Clara's sessions are completely immutable data structures.
 This makes it really simple to hold on to old versions of a session, in order to implement time rewinding or as a useful debugging tool.
 I want to implement this in pararules eventually.
-* Clara's sessions can be serialized and deserialized.
-I'd like to support this too.

 ## Acknowledgements